Changan Automobile: Chongqing

-Chang'an has numerous sites in the city of Chongqing.
-A Chang'an-Ford plant and another, planned Chang'an-Ford plant (which may produce engines) are joined by a Chongqing-based R&D center and an industrial park in Yubei, Chongqing.
+Changan has numerous sites in the city of Chongqing.
+A Changan-Ford plant and another, planned Changan-Ford plant (which may produce engines) are joined by a Chongqing-based R&D center and an industrial park in Yubei, Chongqing.

 Hebei

-An industrial park in Hebei province may continue to be Chang'an controlled.
+An industrial park in Hebei province may continue to be Changan controlled.

 Heilongjiang

-A Harbin, Heilongjiang province, R&D center, is now a Chang'an asset.
+A Harbin, Heilongjiang province, R&D center, is now a Changan asset.
 It may have been owned by Hafei prior.

 Jiangsu

-A Chang'an-Ford plant and an industrial park in Nanjing, Jiangsu province, may comprise Chang'an operations in this province.
+A Changan-Ford plant and an industrial park in Nanjing, Jiangsu province, comprise Changan operations in this province.

 Jiangxi

-A planned Chang'an commercial vehicle production base in Nanchang, capital of Jiangxi province, will produce JMC and Ford-branded vehicles and join an R&D center as a second facility in this province.
+A planned Changan commercial vehicle production base in Nanchang, capital of Jiangxi province, will produce JMC and Ford-branded vehicles and join an R&D center as a second facility in this province.
 The latter facility may be a former Changhe asset.

 Shanghai

-Chang'an has an R&D center in this coastal city.
+Changan has an R&D center in this coastal city.

-International
+International (Overseas)

 The company maintains four factories in international markets and several overseas R&D centers.

-Chang'an had an assembly plant in Poteau, Oklahoma, piecing together products sold under the Tiger Truck brand from 2007 to 2010.
+Changan had an assembly plant in Poteau, Oklahoma, piecing together products sold under the Tiger Truck brand from 2007 to 2010.
 The Changan CS35 is built in Lipetsk region of Russia since 2016.
 Also Changan vans and pickup trucks were assembled at Ganja Auto Plant in Ganja city, Azerbaijan in 2005.

-Karachi
+Pakistan

-Changan has built a production facility in Karachi Pakistan.
-A joint venture with Master Motors with an investment of US$100 million.
-This plant will make right hand drive passenger vehicles for Pakistan as well other right hand drive markets.
-First Made in Pakistan unit of Changan rolled out on 2 May 2019.
-With a manufacturing capacity of 30,000 cars per year this facility will be Changan's first to produce right hand drive cars.
+Changan has built a production facility in Karachi, Pakistan.
+It is a joint venture with Master Motors with an investment of US$100 million.
+This plant makes right hand drive passenger vehicles for Pakistan as well other right hand drive markets.
+The first "Made in Pakistan" unit of Changan rolled out on 2 May 2019.
+With a manufacturing capacity of 30,000 cars per year, this facility is Changan's first to produce right hand drive cars.

 R&D centers

-Chang'an has over 7,000 engineers and researcher working in R&D facilities in Chongqing, Beijing, Shanghai and Harbin, Turin, Italy, and Yokohama, Japan.
+Changan has over 7,000 engineers and researcher working in R&D facilities in Chongqing, Beijing, Shanghai and Harbin, Turin, Italy, and Yokohama, Japan.
 It set up two more in 2011.
 These are located in Birmingham (originally was set up in Nottingham), United Kingdom, and Detroit, United States.
 The Detroit center opened in early 2011, and its office was moved to Plymouth 2015.